In this article we explain how to:-

 Using the Contract Health Report

-The Contract Health Check Report displays key metrics for the contract that you are working on, in much the same way as the contract Dashboard, but is date stamped and can be export or printed to be share with third parties outside the platform.
+The Contract Health Check Report displays key metrics for the contract that you are working on, in much the same way as the contract Dashboard, but is date stamped and can be exported or printed to be shared with third parties outside the platform.

 It does not display aggregated metrics across all of your contracts, only the contract you are logged in to.
 To view your contract data across multiple projects use the Aggregated reporting tool.